Nathan Straus

 • Product Form: Hardback

-Nathan Straus encompassed worlds.
-A dynamo animated at once by Jewish values and no-nonsense pragmatism, he achieved in several realms.
-He rose from his German-Jewish-immigrant family’s ruin in Civil-War Georgia to become co-owner of Macy’s and Abraham & Straus.
-He helped build American Zionism and co-founded the American Jewish Congress movement.
+Nathan Straus (1848–1931) encompassed worlds.
+He rose from his Jewish German immigrant family's ruin in Civil War Georgia to become co-owner of Macy's and Abraham & Straus department stores.
+He helped build American Zionism and cofounded the American Jewish Congress movement.
 His public service led to a nomination for New York City mayor.

 Andrew Fisher, an independent scholar, is the retired founding executive director of the Lavelle Fund for the Blind.
-He has thirty-five years of experience in New York City philanthropic organizations and is a winner of Helen Keller International’s Humanitarian Award.
-He is based in New Jersey.
+A New Jersey resident, he has 35 years of experience in New York City charitable foundations and is a winner of Helen Keller International’s Humanitarian Award.